 The Whittemore House was recently selected by the National Park Service for a Save America’s Treasures grant awarded to the WNDC Educational Foundation.
 These grants help preserve and protect historic buildings and are meant to support the telling of our nation’s stories and to ensure that our shared legacy is passed on to future generations.

 The Save America’s Treasures grant will help the WNDC Educational Foundation carry out urgently needed repairs to the Copper Bay window, chimneys, roof, gutters, and windows and take other measures to protect and preserve the Whittemore House.

 The grant—in the amount of $313,000—must be matched 1:1.
 We need your help to ensure that we reach this goal.
 Your donation will allow us to join our efforts to protect and preserve this American treasure.

 The WNDC Educational Foundation is a nonprofit, nonpartisan 501(c)(3).
 Donations are tax deductible to the full extent of the law (EIN 52-1743808).

-Please consider helping us restore and preserve this beautiful building.
-You can donate at the links below or send checks to WNDC Educational Foundation, 1526 New Hampshire Avenue, NW, Washington, DC 20036.
+Please donate at the link below or send checks to WNDC Educational Foundation, 1526 New Hampshire Avenue, NW, Washington, DC 20036.

 © Copyright 2021.
 WNDC Educational Foundation is a not-for-profit 501(c)(3).
 EIN 52 1743808.
 Contributions are tax deductible to the full extent of the law.